levikore/LinesOfAction/README.md

   This is the characteristic of aspiration for unity.

-2)Centralization Heuristic - This feature gives weight to each level on the game board in the following way:
+2) Centralization Heuristic - This feature gives weight to each level on the game board in the following way:

 ![image](https://user-images.githubusercontent.com/41550958/111065572-2938a780-84c3-11eb-98b1-e64d849803a7.png)